A Murray-von Neumann type classification of $C^*$-algebras: Comparison with existing theories

 The following is a direct consequence of Remark \ref{rem:simple-type}(a) and Corollary \ref{cor:type-postlim}.

 \begin{cor} Any infinite dimensional $C^*$-finite simple $C^*$-algebra is of type $\tb$. \end{cor}

 In the following, we compare type $\tb$ and type $\tc$ with the notions of type $I\!I$ and type $I\!I\!I$ as introduced by Cuntz and Pedersen in \cite{CP79}.
-Let us recall from \cite[p.140]{CP79} that $x\in A_+$ is said to be \emph{finite} if for any sequence $\{z_k\}_{k\in \mathbb{N}}$ in $A$ with $x = \sum_{k=1}^\infty z_k^*z_k$ and $y:=\sum_{k=1}^\infty z_kz_k^*\leq x$, one has $y = x$.
+Let us recall from \cite[p.~140]{CP79} that $x\in A_+$ is said to be \emph{finite} if for any sequence $\{z_k\}_{k\in \mathbb{N}}$ in $A$ with $x = \sum_{k=1}^\infty z_k^*z_k$, the condition $\sum_{k=1}^\infty z_kz_k^*\leq x$ will imply $x = \sum_{k=1}^\infty z_kz_k^*$.
 We also recall that $A$ is said to be \emph{finite} (respectively, \emph{semi-finite}) if every $x\in A_+\setminus \{0\}$ is finite (respectively, $x$ dominates a non-zero finite element).
-Furthermore, $A$ is said to be of \emph{type II} if it is anti-liminary and finite, while $A$ is said to be of \emph{type III} if it has no non-zero finite elements (see \cite[p.149]{CP79}).
+Furthermore, $A$ is said to be of \emph{type II} if it is anti-liminary and finite, while $A$ is said to be of \emph{type III} if it has no non-zero finite elements (see \cite[p.~149]{CP79}).

-Let $T_s(A)$ denote the set of all tracial states on $A$.
+Let $T_s(A)$ be the set of all tracial states on $A$.
 It follows from \cite[Theorem 3.4]{CP79} that $T_s(A)$ separates points of $A_+$ if $A$ is finite.